RobBrowning/Jest/README.md

 ## Running the tests

-To run tests you can run the below in the terminal, this will run ever test and on which URL you declared in the package.json under scripts.
+To run tests you can run the below in the terminal, when running this, it will run every test on the URL you declared in the package.json under scripts.
 ```
 npm run env-testing
 ```